PTB-MR/mrpro/docs/source/index.rst

 Main Features
 -------------
 - **Standard file formats**
-  mrtwo supports the ISMRMRD format for MR raw data and DICOM for image data
+  MRtwo supports the ISMRMRD format for MR raw data and DICOM for image data

 - **PyTorch integration**
   All data containers utilize PyTorch tensors to ensure easy integration with PyTorch-based network schemes.

-- **Cartesian and non-Cartesian trajectories** mrtwo can reconstruct data obtained with Cartesian and non-Cartesian sampling schemes (e.g., radial, spiral).
+- **Cartesian and non-Cartesian trajectories**
+  MRtwo can reconstruct data obtained with Cartesian and non-Cartesian sampling schemes (e.g., radial, spiral).
 It automatically detects whether FFT or nuFFT is required to reconstruct the k-space data.

 - **Pulseq support**
-  If the data acquisition was carried out using a pulseq-based sequence, the seq-file can be provided to mrtwo, which will automatically calculate the used trajectory.
+  If the data acquisition was carried out using a pulseq-based sequence, the seq-file can be provided to MRtwo, which will automatically calculate the used trajectory.

 - **Signal models**
   A range of MR signal models is implemented (e.g., T1 recovery, WASABI).